Rudolph von Ripper: Move to the United States, Time and Fortune magazines

 In 1938, his health too damaged to fight further, he traveled to New York City, where he settled for a while in Greenwich Village and held exhibitions at the A.C.A and Bignou galleries.
 In 1939, he earned a residency at the Yaddo artists' community, before moving to New Canaan, Connecticut where he established an art studio in a century-old barn.

-In January 1939, Time used von Ripper's picture captioned 'From the unholy organist, a hymn of hate', from Ecrasez l'infame, on the front cover of the issue which named Adolf Hitler as 1938's Man of the Year.
+In January 1939, Time used von Ripper's picture captioned 'From the unholy organist, a hymn of hate', from Écrasez l'infâme, on the front cover of the issue which named Adolf Hitler as 1938's Man of the Year.

 TIME's cover, showing Organist Adolf Hitler playing his hymn of hate in a desecrated cathedral while victims dangle on a St. Catherine's wheel and the Nazi hierarchy looks on, was drawn by Baron Rudolph Charles von Ripper, a Catholic who found Germany intolerable.